Analytic tangent cones of admissible Hermitian-Yang-Mills connections: Introduction

 and define the \emph{blow-up} locus as $\Sigma_b:=\text{Supp}(\nu)\setminus \{0\}$.
-We know that $\Sigma$ is always a complex-analytic subvariety of $\C^n_*$ and by \cite{Tian}, $\Sigma_b$ consists of precisely the closure of the codimension two part of $\Sigma$, and to each irreducible component of $\Sigma_b$ one can associate an \emph{analytic multiplicity}; the lower dimensional strata corresponds to the essential singularities of the connection $A_\infty$ which can not be removed.
+We know that $\Sigma$ is always a complex-analytic subvariety of $\C^n_*$ and $\Sigma_b$ consists of precisely the closure of the codimension two part of $\Sigma$, and to each irreducible component of $\Sigma_b$ one can associate an \emph{analytic multiplicity}; the lower dimensional strata corresponds to the essential singularities of the connection $A_\infty$ which can not be removed (see Theorem $4.3.3$ and Remark $5$ in \cite{Tian}).
 For more detailed discussion see Section 2.

 Throughout this paper, we shall call the triple $(A_\infty, \Sigma, \mu)$ an \emph{analytic tangent cone} of $A$ at $0$.
 Compared to \cite{CS1}, the definition here includes the extra data of the bubbling set and the limit measure, hence contains more information.
 A priori $(A_\infty, \Sigma, \mu)$ depends on the choice of subsequences as $\lambda\rightarrow 0$.
-We also know that $A_\infty$ is a HYM cone connection in the sense of Definition $2.24$ in \cite{CS1} (see Theorem $2.25$ there).
+We also know that $A_\infty$ is a HYM cone connection in the sense of Definition $2.22$ in \cite{CS1} (see Theorem $2.25$ there).
 Namely, the corresponding reflexive sheaf $\E_\infty$ on $\C^n$ is isomorphic to $\psi_*\pi^*\underline \E_\infty$, where $\pi: \C^n_*\rightarrow \C\P^{n-1}$ is the natural projection map and $\psi: \C^n_*\rightarrow \C^n$ is the inclusion map, and

 where each $\underline \F_j$ is a stable reflexive sheaf.
-The connection $A_\infty$ is isomorphic to the direct sum of the pull-back of the (unique) Hermitian-Yang-Mills connection on each $\underline \F_j$ under the projection map $\pi$, twisted by $\mu_j$ times the pull-back of the Chern connection associated to the Fubini-Study metric on $\O(1)$ (this is necessary to make the Einstein constant vanishing).
+The connection $A_\infty$ is isomorphic to the direct sum of the pull-back of the (unique) Hermitian-Yang-Mills connection on each $\underline \F_j$ under the projection map $\pi$, modified by adding a term given by $\mu_j$ times the pull-back of the Chern connection associated to the Fubini-Study metric on $\O(1)$ (this is necessary to make the Einstein constant vanish).
 So in short the limit connection $A_\infty$ is uniquely characterized by the algebraic data $\underline \E_\infty:=\oplus_j\underline \F_j$.
 In the language of \cite{CS1}, each factor $\underline\F_j$ corresponds to a \emph{simple HYM cone}.
 We emphasize again that the analytic tangent cone is a priori not known to be unique, since it depends on not only the connection $A$ but also the choice of subsequences.

 From the complex-algebraic point of view, in \cite{CS1} we introduced the notion of an \emph{algebraic tangent cone} at a singularity of a reflexive coherent analytic sheaf $\E$.
 This is defined to be a torsion-free sheaf on $\C\P^{n-1}$ that is given by the restriction of a reflexive extension of $p^*(\E|_{B\setminus\{0\}})$ across $p^{-1}(0)$, where $p: \hat B\rightarrow B$ is the blown-up at $0$.
 We point out that in general algebraic tangent cones are not necessarily unique either, due to the fact that the exceptional divisor has complex codimension exactly one.